 - Renters insurance typically has a $250 deductible while other phone insurance plans have lower options.
 The deductible amount is what you’d have to pay out-of-pocket before your insurance kicks in.

 - Most carriers and retailers require you to buy a plan within a set amount of time (usually 30 days) after buying your phone

 - While renters insurance policies do not limit the # of claims you can make per year, plans from your carrier or a retailer typically limit you to 2-3 claims per year

 - Renters insurance covers all of your stuff (bike, laptop, headphones, etc), while carrier and retailer plans focus solely on phones

 Which phone insurance plan is worth getting?

-Why the discrepancy?
-Different loss or damage types have different costs- and replacing a stolen iPhone is much more costly than fixing an iPhone screen:
+Different loss or damage types have different costs, and replacing a stolen smartphone is much more costly than fixing a smartphone screen.

 So as you decide which plan is right for you, ask yourself these questions: